hartwigmedical/actin/molecular/README.md

 ---|---|---
-event | HPV positive | A single representation of the event, expected to match with the event string from evidence section. driverLikelihood | HIGH | Either `HIGH`, `MEDIUM` or `LOW` name | Human papillomavirus type 16 | The name of the virus found in the tumor integrations | 3 | Number of integrations of this virus into the tumor sample detected
+event | HPV positive | A single representation of the event, expected to match with the event string from evidence section. driverLikelihood | HIGH | Either `HIGH`, `MEDIUM` or `LOW` name | Human papillomavirus type 16 | Name of the virus found in the tumor sample integrations | 3 | Number of integrations of detected virus in the tumor sample

 N pharmaco

 Field | Example Value | Details
 ---|---|---
-gene | DPYD | The gene for which the pharmaco entry is applicable haplotypes | 1* HOM, Normal function | A list of haplotypes found for the gene along with their predicted function.
+gene | DPYD | The gene for which the pharmaco entry is applicable haplotype | 1* HOM | Haplotypes found for the gene
+haplotypeFunction | Function impact of corresponding haplotype

 N actin trial evidences (with a single configured source name)